Barclays/research_data_science/README.md

 # Overview

-`ctrlaltdata` is a data access layer written and used by Barclays Investment Bank's Research Data Science team is designed to work with "alternative data" for the purpose of informing financial research.
+`ctrlaltdata` is a data access layer written and used by Barclays Investment Bank's Research Data Science team.
+It is designed to work with "alternative data" for the purpose of informing financial research.

 To this end, the tool has several objectives:
 1. To read data from many data sources, including flat files on s3, SQL databases, and APIs;